 In 1994 Shiny Entertainment founded and led by David Perry, developed the first two Earthworm Jim video games.

-David Perry was the lead programmer.
-He had enlisted the help of many talented artists, designers and programmers.
-Some of which he had employed from Virgin Interactive where he first worked.
+David Perry was the founder of Shiny Entertainment and worked as a programmer.
+He had enlisted the help of other brilliant artists, designers and programmers, some of whom were employed from Virgin Interactive where he first worked.
 These included Nick Bruty, Mike Deitz, Ed Schofield and Steve Crow.
-Later on four more came to work at Shiny.
-Andy Astor, Nick Jones, Tom Tanaka and Doug TenNapel.
+Later on five more came to work at Shiny.
+Mark Lorenzen, Andy Astor, Nick Jones, Tom Tanaka and Doug TenNapel.
 They all went on to other projects over the following years.
 Some of them are sadly not with us anymore.

 Doug TenNapel created the original concept for the game.
-Earthworm Jim was his character.
-TenNapel created all the major characters including Jim, Evil the cat, Peter Puppy, The Evil Queen Pulsating, Bloated, Festering, Sweaty, Pus-filled, Malformed, Slug-for-a-Butt, Psy-Crow, the Princess, Chuck and Doc Duodenum.
+Doug TenNapel created all the major characters including Jim, Evil the cat, Peter Puppy, The Evil Queen Pulsating, Bloated, Festering, Sweaty, Pus-filled, Malformed, Slug-for-a-Butt, Psy-Crow, the Princess, Chuck and Doc Duodenum.

-Mike Dietz - his exceptional animation skills helped to breathe life into the game.
-Both Earthworm Jim 1 and 2 used traditional hand drawn animation techniques combined with digital technology - which made it very fluid and realistic.
+Mike Dietz, Ed Schofield & Doug TenNapel - their animation skills helped to breathe life into the game.
+Both Earthworm Jim 1 and 2 used traditional hand drawn cell animation techniques combined with digital technology - which made it very fluid and realistic.
 This was called Animotion.
-Earthworm Jim 2 used Animotion II (evidently they perfected the process) combined with Silicon Graphics.
+Earthworm Jim 2 used Animotion II (they perfected the process) combined with Silicon Graphics.
 This helped give some elements in the game a three dimensional appearance using early 3D technology.

 Both games were released for multiple platforms.

-By today's standards the originals are outdated.
-However the Earthworm Jim games marked a landmark at the time because of their quality and originality.
+The Earthworm Jim games marked a landmark back in the 90's because of their high animation quality, artistic polish, unique musical score and originality.
 The originals were said to have used effects never seen before on a Snes, and set the bar for games of their genre.